Total Cholesterol to HDL Ratio

 - Omega-3 (EPA/DHA) -- 2-3g/day

-- Niacin -- if tolerated
+- Niacin -- 1-2g/day if tolerated (raises HDL and lowers LDL; flushing and glucose caveats)

 - Citrus Bergamot -- 500mg 2x/day